aiforged/docs/docs/custom-service-code/index.md

 * **Custom Notifications:**\
   Use Webhook utilities or Custom Code to send notifications or external events on status changes.

-{% hint style="info" %}
+!!! info
     For each pattern, leverage the BaseModule APIs and reference parameters and definitions by their IDs for robustness.
 Modularize logic for reusability.
-{% endhint %}

 ***